chguiterman/dfoliatR/cran-comments.md

 ## Submission
-This is a release of `dfoliatR` to v0.3.0.
+This is a resubmission of `dfoliatR` to v0.3.0.
+In this version, I have:

+* Changed \url tags to \doi tags in @source for package data sets
+* Changed CITATION file from citEntry to bibentry

 ## R CMD check results